 Where the design community meets.

-San Francisco, California Product designer & co-founder @ Haiku Joined almost 2 years ago
+San Francisco, California Product designer & co-founder @ Haiku Joined about 2 years ago

 Absolutely: we see Style Dictionary and Salesforce Theo as forebears to Diez.

 Sure!
 Diez ships with command-line tools that allow your team to automate the extraction of styles & images from design tools (incl.
 Figma,) into an OPEN, extensible, cross-platform, and native-developer-friendly code format.